person looking embarrassed. biggest icks

 • Dating

-• Everything (relatable AF)
+• Everything

-typing message out on phone.
-Icks for girls
+typing message out on phone

 Common biggest icks

-Biggest icks for guys
+Common icks for guys

-Sorry, girls, the examples of icks for guys is chock-full of fairly seemingly unproblematic behaviour that’s giving men the ick.
-Looking for examples for icks for guys?
+Sorry, girls, the examples of icks for boys is chock-full of fairly seemingly unproblematic behaviour that’s giving men the ick.
+Looking for examples?
+Here’s our non-exhaustive list of icks we’ve found that people get from girls, in no particular order:

 1. Too much interest in astrology – ugh, sorry for having hobbies